kk289/UserRegistrationApp/README.md

 #### src/main/java/com.example.userapp/UserRepository.java

-We meed to create a new interface named UserRepository to act as a Spring Data JPA repository.
+We need to create a new interface named UserRepository to act as a Spring Data JPA repository.
 This interface is a subtype of JpaRepository which defines common persistance operations and the implementations will be generated at runtime by Spring Data JPA.

 ```
 package com.example.userapp;